 What is site plan approval?

 Site plan approval is much more straightforward than conditional use approval.
-It is enabled under 24 VSA section 4416 and can be required for any use other than a house.
+It is enabled under 24 VSA section 4416 and can be required for any use other than single-family or two-family dwellings.
 Site plan approval is not meant to see if the use is proper, so much as it has met some clear standards.
-There are no mandatory site plan standards, but common ones related to traffic, lighting, landscaping, and parking.
+There are no mandatory site plan standards, but common standards typically address traffic, lighting, landscaping, and parking.

 What if my current or proposed development can’t comply with the zoning?